MountainCat1/DnD/downtime.md

 An adventurer can reduce the gold cost of crafting by gathering natural ingredients.
 - Up to **half of the crafting cost** may be offset in this way.
 - Gathering ingredients takes the same amount of time as the crafting process.
-- Gathering and crafting are separate activities — both must be completed to produce the potion.
+- Gathering and crafting are separate activities, both must be completed to produce the potion.

 For example, if you gather ingredients for a potion of healing and then craft it, the minimum total time required is **2 days**: one day for gathering, and one for crafting.